Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 # Community suggestions

-* Use donation driven development instead of subscription.
+* Use donation-driven development instead of subscription.
 * On-demand custom firmware builds.
   - We will add that to 3mdeb offer.
 * Charging for each release.